Search results for:

-Let’s take a look at the below example.
-You enter google.com into your browser.
-Your browser reaches out to the root nameservers for any .com domain names from Verisign (the root) and finds the nameserver for Google.com.
+Let's take a look at the below example.
+First, you enter google.com into your browser.
+Next, your browser reaches out to the root nameservers for any .com domain names from Verisign (the root) and finds the nameserver for Google.com.
 That nameserver is ns1.google.com.
 Now, that nameserver points you to the DNS Manager for the domain, google.com.
-Upon checking, the DNS Manager provides 126.96.36.199 as the DNS Record for google.com.
-Your browser then lands at the above IP Address showing google.com’s site content.
+Upon checking, the DNS Manager provides 220.127.116.11 as the DNS Record for google.com.
+Your browser then lands at the above IP Address showing google.com's site content.

 It can be a bit overwhelming, as it is a lot of information.
-Even this is a fairly simple showcase of how DNS works.
-The most important take away here is the role of DNS is an extremely important aspect of ensuring the proper functions of a website.
+However, even this is a fairly simple showcase of how DNS works.
+The most important takeaway here is that DNS is a crucial aspect of ensuring the proper functions.

-Hostwinds offers options to manage DNS Records for domains that are purchased here or need to be managed in your Hostwinds Cloud Portal to point to your server.
+Hostwinds offers options to manage DNS records for purchased domains or need to be managed in your Hostwinds Cloud Portal to point to your server.
 The Nameservers we provide with your service control where your DNS Records are managed.
-Let’s provide a couple of example scenarios:
+Let's provide a couple of example scenarios:

 The Cloud VPS hosting options provided at Hostwinds does not offer a default DNS manager.
 Not all clients need this.
 As such, Hostwinds provides an external tool within the Cloud Control portal.
 The Cloud DNS Manager acts as your DNS Records manager.
 Nameservers that point to the Cloud DNS Manager look like this:

-You would use these if you do not have a service or software running on your VPS that manages DNS records.
-Adding DNS Records to the Cloud DNS Manager is a separate step, and must be done manually in this case.
+You will use these if you do not have a service or software running on your VPS that manages DNS records.
+Adding DNS Records to the Cloud DNS Manager is a separate step and must be done manually in this case.